zilexa/manjaro-gnome-post-install/README.md

 - [Features](https://github.com/zilexa/manjaro-gnome-post-install#quick-guide)
 - [Quick Guide how to install Manjaro Gnome and run this script](https://github.com/zilexa/manjaro-gnome-post-install#quick-guide)

+***

 # What does the script do?

-### Remove unnecessary apps
+## Remove unnecessary apps
 - Geary, Gnome Theme for Firefox, X11-only gnome extensions that throw errors in log.

-### Configure updates - for system, applications, extensions
+## Configure updates - for system, applications, extensions
-- Check biweekly for updates instead of every 6hrs
+- Check biweekly for updates instead of every 6hrs.
-- No permanent update icon in systray, only when there are icons
+- No permanent update icon in systray, only when there are icons.
 - Download updates in background.
 Do not perform updates without user confirmation.
 - Enable Arch User Repository, allowing for much more apps and tools in the App Store.
-- Include AUR updates
+- Include AUR when updating.
 - Rate the latency of all available mirrors and select the fastest to download updates.
-- Update the system
+- Update the system now.
-- Cleanup old packages
+- Cleanup old packages.

-#### Install best-in-class applications for everyday use and configure them for instant-readiness
+## _Install best-in-class applications_ - for everyday use and configure them for instant-readiness
 - New Gnome Extensions Manager - allowing you to browse through extensions, enable/disable them and auto-update user-installed extensions!
-- Bleachbit - to cleanup the system)
+- Bleachbit - to cleanup the system.
-- Wireguard tools - easily connect to VPN networks with automatic network configation
+- Wireguard tools - easily connect to VPN networks with automatic network configation.
-- RDP instead of VNC - for builtin (Gnome) Desktop Sharing
+- Gnome RDP instead of VNC - for builtin (Gnome) Desktop Sharing.
-  - Script allows you to configure credentials for desktop sharing
+  - Script allows you to configure credentials for Desktop Sharing.
-- Gnome Connections - to connect to other systems via RDP
+- Gnome Connections - to connect to other systems via RDP.
-- LibreOffice Fresh - as additional office suite, next to the default OnlyOffice
+- LibreOffice Fresh - additional office suite, next to default OnlyOffice <- is more simplistic but has better compatibility with MS Office documents.
-  - Allows you to easily install a language pack
+  - Allows you to easily install a language pack.
-  - Allows you to easily install *ALL* Office365 fonts
+  - Allows you to easily install *ALL* Office365 fonts.
   - Script will configure LibreOffice to use MS Office365-like icons, Interface.
 Enable autosave every 2min.
-  - OnlyOffice: set dark theme and open each document in its own window
+- OnlyOffice - set dark theme and open each document in its own window.
-- BingWallpaper extension (periodically changes background with images of nature via Bing)
+- BingWallpaper extension - periodically changes background with images of flora and fauna or landscapes via Bing.
-  - Configured to refresh wallpaper every 5 days and store in $HOME/Pictures/Wallpapers
+  - Configured to refresh wallpaper every 5 days and store in $HOME/Pictures/Wallpapers  .
-- Strawberry (audioplayer with folder-view support)
+- Strawberry - audioplayer with folder-view support.
-- Audacity (to edit audio files or record audio)
+- Audacity - to edit audio files or record audio.
-- LosslessCut (to cut/trim video files without quality loss)
+- LosslessCut - to cut/trim video files without quality loss and without having to re-encode or transcode.
-- Handbrake (to convert videos to more common/shareable format)
+- Handbrake - to convert videos to more common/shareable format.
-- Pinta (Paint like simple image editor)
+- Pinta - MS Paint-like simple image editor.
-- DigiKam (Photo Library manager)
+- GiMP - more complex image editor, like photoshop or Paint.NET (for RAW photos install DarkTable or RawTherapee).
+- DigiKam - Photo management or photo library manager.
   - Prepares a folder for its database by disabling BTRFS features for $HOME/Pictures/digikam-db
-- Firefox settings applied to all current and future firefox user profiles:
+- Firefox - system-wide defaults configured:
-  - set your own, self-hosted Firefox Sync server
+  - set your own, self-hosted Firefox Sync server (optional)
   - remove Mozilla bookmarks, enable a clean bookmark bar.
   - add Sync button too bookmark bar to easily sent tabs to your other devices or open history of all devices)
   - Add history button to bookmark bar to quickly restore closed tabs or sessions
   - Include the toolbar layout when syncing via Firefox Sync.
-  - Use Nemo File Manager (fixing a bug).
   - Enable uBlock Origin, CastBlock and Bypass Paywalls extensions.
 Enable Nord Dark theme.
+  - Use the system default file manager (Nemo) when opening folders of downloads, instead of Nautilus (fixing a bug).

-### Replaced apps for more intuitive, easier to use and more functional apps:
+## _Replaced apps_ - for more intuitive, easier to use, more functional apps:
 - Text Editor - Pluma instead of gedit, while maintaining the beautiful icon and name.
   - More readable colors
   - Display numbers, closing brackets, file overview